 What is Aspen Dental?

 Aspen Dental is a specialized dental organization.
-She oversees, manages, and manages dental departments across the United States.
+It oversees and manages dental departments across the United States.
 The company has existed since 1964 and is located in DeWitt, New York.

 1994 – 2004

 The Aspen Dental logo features a translucent silhouette of a tree.
-In this context, the plant symbolizes the health of the teeth, which also have roots.
+In this context, the plant symbolizes dental health, which also has roots.
 After all, teeth, like trees, receive nutrients from the roots.
-In addition, the emblem represents the growth and development of the dental company.
+In addition, the emblem represents the dental company’s growth and development.
 In the foreground is the large word “Aspen” with a capital “A,” and below that is the phrase “dental care” in lowercase letters.
 An elegant half-ring of uneven thickness surrounds all elements.

 The logo is made in green, which is associated with nature, health, life, purity, and freshness.
 In addition, the selected shade symbolizes calmness and relaxation, which is important for patients in dental clinics.